lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Graduate Seminar on Advanced Topology: Homological Stability**

-  I'm one of the supervisors for the Graduate Seminar on Advanced Topology, (co-organised with Markus Hausmann) on the topic of homological stability.
+  Supervised the Graduate Seminar on Advanced Topology, (co-organised with Markus Hausmann) on the topic of homological stability.
 The syllabus can be found [here](https://www.math.uni-bonn.de/people/hausmann/Seminar%20Homological%20stability.pdf).

 - **TA: Algebraic Topology II**

-  I am the TA for Algebraic Topology II as taught by Liz Tatum and Jack Davies.
+  TA'd Algebraic Topology II as taught by Liz Tatum and Jack Davies.
 All necessary information can be found on Jack's [homepage](https://sites.google.com/view/jackmdavies/teaching?authuser=0).

 ***WiSe 23/24, Bonn***